nsidc/earthaccess/README.md

 ```

-> Note: as a bonus, *earthaccess* can get S3 credentials for us, or auhenticated HTTP sessions in case we want to use them with a different library.
+> Note: *earthaccess* can get S3 credentials for us, or auhenticated HTTP sessions in case we want to use them with a different library.

-### Option 2: Download the data to a local folder
+**Option 2: Download data to a local folder**

 This option is practical if you have the necessary space available on disk, the *earthaccess* library will print out the approximate size of the download and its progress.
 ```python